Loud music: Health

 Continual exposure to loud music may result in hearing loss.
 The National Institute for Occupational Safety and Health (NIOSH) has developed a set of recommendations aimed at protecting the hearing health of musicians and those who work in music and entertainment venues.
 Depending on the music sound levels and duration of exposure, as well as hearing protection used if any, the risk of hearing damage can vary significantly.
 Music played at 85 decibels, or level of sounds, for prolonged periods of times can cause hearing damage, for instance, sound levels at some rock concerts can reach 110-120 A-weighted decibels, and at those levels, the maximum daily limit set by most standards and regulations can be reached in less than one minute of exposure.

 Continual exposure to loud music can also lead to tinnitus.

 It is predicted that exposure to loud music will cause as many as 50 million Americans to suffer hearing loss by 2050.

-Excessive drinking
+Heavy drinking

-A study conducted by French scientists showed that loud music leads to more alcohol consumption in less time.
-For three Saturday evenings researchers observed customers of two bars situated in a medium-sized city in the west of France.
-Participants included forty males aged between 18 and 25, who were unaware that they were subjects of a research.
+A study conducted by French scientists have shown that loud music leads to more alcohol consumption in less time.
+Over three consecutive Saturday evenings researchers observed customers of two bars situated in a medium-sized city in the west of France.
+Participants included forty males aged between 18 and 25, who were unaware that they were subjects of research.
 The study featured only those who ordered a glass of draft beer (25 cl. or 8 oz.).
-The lead researcher, Nicolas Guéguen, said that each year more than 70,000 people in France die from an increased level of alcohol consumption, which also leads to fatal car accidents.
+The lead researcher, Nicolas Guéguen, said that each year more than 70,000 people in France die from an increased level of alcohol consumption, which can also leads to fatal car accidents.

+Lethal disputes

+Loud music has in some instances provoked lethal responses.

+In 2012, Michael Dunn shot and murdered Jordan Davis, a Black teenager, over loud music being played in a gas station parking lot.

+In 2023, a Bronx woman allegedly stabbed her neighbor over the loud music that was disturbing her.

+In 2024, a man in Atlanta who had shot and killed his roommate over loud music was found guilty of the killing which had occurred in November 2022.